Samuel Grauer’s Home Page

 - Multi-beam wavelength modulation spectroscopy (WMS)

-- Rayleigh and Raman scattering
+- Rayleigh and Raman scattering, including filtered Rayleigh scattering (FRS)

 - X-ray radiography